mbellabah/mbellabah.github.io/pages/aboutme.md

 <p class="about-text">
 <span class="fa fa-graduation-cap about-icon"></span>
-Currently a junior (2021) pursuing my Bachelors of Science and Masters of Engineering in <strong>Electrical Engineering and Computer Science</strong> at the Massachussetts Institute of Technology (MIT).
+Currently a junior (2021) pursuing my Bachelors of Science and Masters of Engineering in <strong>Electrical Engineering and Computer Science</strong> at the Massachusetts Institute of Technology (MIT).
 </p>

 <p class="about-text">